 Skip to content

-Frona has two ways to run work on a schedule: scheduled tasks and heartbeats.
+Frona has three ways to run work asynchronously: scheduled tasks, heartbeats, and signals.
 They serve different purposes.

-Example"Every Monday, compile a weekly report""Keep an eye on my project and let me know if anything needs attention"
+Example"Every Monday, compile a weekly report""Keep an eye on my project and let me know if anything needs attention""When the 2FA code arrives, enter it"

 Scheduled tasks